 The right story shapes what happens next.

-My work starts before production.
-I think carefully about who the story needs to reach, what stands between that audience and action, and what the work needs to make them feel, understand, or do next.
-From there, I lead the creative through to delivery — either directing myself or guiding the team around the work.
+My process often starts before production with careful attention to who the story needs to reach, what stands between that audience and action, and what the work needs to make them feel, understand, or see more clearly.
+From there, I help shape the creative through to delivery either directing the work myself or guiding the story as Creative Director.

 What I Believe